Softwarovy-projekt/Documentation/README.md

 traditional approach of creating a branch for each task and merging it into master via a pull request.
 Although we have still often switched to messaging or online calls when some questions or notes arose during reviews.

+## Feature improvements

+The next step would be support type and accessibility checking which need to use already parsed metadata and add checkers into methods handling instructions in `CILMethodNode`.

+We didn't investigate threads, although, it would be needed to implement native calls and probably implement some internal methods provided by the .NET runtime itself.

+We didn't investigate native calls as well, although it could be done by invoking Java JNI or in the case of uncommon conventions, providing our own trampolines implemented in C++ and calling it from Java.

+To be able to fully use the standard library, all CIL constructs have to be supported.
+It means to also support nested classes, properties, methods semantics, etc.. which is out of the scope of this work.

 ## Conclusion

 - achieved goals